 The writings are intended to allow us to assess a candidate's skills in presenting written work.
 The legal content will not be discussed in any detail if the candidate is invited for interview.

 Please note we welcome electronic applications.
 These should be emailed to wilma.macaskill@scotlawcom.gsi.gov.uk.

 Closing date for applications

-Applications must be received by Friday, 19 February 2016.
+Applications must be received by close of business on Friday, 15 February 2019.

 Interviews